 Note: When it comes to the Sony E-mount system, you’ll find a wide variety of manual focus and third-party lenses from Canon, Nikon, Sony A-mount and Sigma that you can adapt.
 However the performance will vary depending on the camera and adapter used.
 In this article we will concentrate on lenses with a native E-mount.

 Ethics statement: The following list is based upon our experience with the following E-mount lenses, many of which we’ve used for an extended period.
 We were not asked to write anything about these lenses and were not provided any compensation of any kind.
-All opinions we express are our own.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
+To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 Best a6500 Lenses for Landscapes